microsoft/app-innovation-team/1. labs/walkthrough-bot-dotnet/README-BotBuilderV4.md

 `git clone https://github.com/Microsoft/app-innovation-team.git`

-#### Using Visual Studio 2017 (any version)
+#### Using Visual Studio 2019 (any version)

-1. Based on the webinar explanation go to `walkthrough-bot-dotnet\source\1. start\` folder and open the WBD.sln file in Visual Studio 2017.
+1. Go `walkthrough-bot-dotnet\source\1. start\` folder and open the WBD.sln file in Visual Studio 2019.

-2. Wait until nuget packages are being reinstalled.
+2. Wait until nuget packages are restored.

-3. Build the WBD project (the project should be successfully compiled but is not ready to be executed).
+3. Build the WBD project (the project should be successfully compiled, but is not ready to be executed).

 #### Using Visual Studio Code (any version)

 1. Open Visual Studio Code and open the following folder `walkthrough-bot-dotnet\source\1. start\WBD\`.

-2. Open a terminal pointing the folder `walkthrough-bot-dotnet\source\1. start\WBD\` folder and run the following command: <b>dotnet build</b>, wait until nuget packages are being reinstalled and the project finishes the build process (the project should be successfully compiled but is not ready to be executed).
+2. Open a terminal, navigate to the folder `walkthrough-bot-dotnet\source\1. start\WBD\` and run the following command: <b>dotnet build</b>, wait until nuget packages are restored and the project finishes the build process (the project should be successfully compiled but is not ready to be executed).

 #### Translator text configuration

-Go to https://portal.azure.com/ and get successfully sign-in with your Employee or Microsoft account.
+Go to https://portal.azure.com/ and sign-in with your Employee or Microsoft account.

 Steps: